alan-turing-institute/netts/README.md

 # Pipeline
 ## 1. Construct semantic graphs.
-  To create a semantic graph for a transcript in the dataset, run
+  To create a semantic graph for a single transcript in the dataset, run
   ```console
   python speech_graph.py 3
   ```